angaza/nexus-embedded/README.md

 a header which is parsed by the Nexus code to determine what features to expose to your application.

-## Static Analysis
+## Static analysis

-`ceedling release` will attempt to build the Nexus Keycode library against a stub implementation (contained in `stub`), with high verbosity GCC warnings and using the Clang static analyzer.
-This is used to detect potential problems in the code that may be missed by unit tests.
+`ceedling release` will attempt to build a stub implementation of Nexus ( contained in `nexus/stub`) with Channel and Keycode featured enabled.
+This build is used as a supplemental static analysis build (static analysis is also performed against unit test builds).

-## Unit Tests
+## Unit tests
 The unit tests themselves are found within the `nexus/test` folder.
 The configuration of `ceedling` is contained within the `nexus/project.yml` file.